-The Center for Nursing was created in May 2005 at the recommendation of the Nursing Shortage Study Commission, a group established by the WV Legislature in 2001.
-The Commission found that an organization needed to be created to figure out solutions to key issue areas affecting nurses, including:
+The WVCFN was created in May 2005 at the recommendation of the Nursing Shortage Study Commission (Study Commission).
+The Study Commission found that an organization was needed to figure out solutions to key issues areas affecting nurses.
+The issue areas included:

 - Creating healthy work environments and job satisfaction

 - Finding funding for nursing students and continuing education